Willett leads way for Ryder Cup contingent in Switzerland

-ZURICH England's Danny Willett led the way for the five-strong Ryder Cup contingent by shooting a five-under-par 65 in the European Masters first round at Crans-sur-Sierre on Thursday.
+ZURICH (Reuters) - England's Danny Willett led the way for the five-strong Ryder Cup contingent by shooting a five-under-par 65 in the European Masters first round at Crans-sur-Sierre on Thursday.

 The U.S. Masters champion picked up four birdies and an eagle to move within one stroke of joint leaders Paul Peterson of the United States, Frenchmen Mike Lorenzo-Vera and Gregory Havret and England's Daniel Brooks.